Queen say they're considering releasing new music with Adam Lambert

 Queen have said that they are considering releasing new music with Adam Lambert.

-The music would be the first the band have released since the death of frontman Freddie Mercury in 1991.
-In 2004, the band first toured with singer Paul Rodgers and since 2011, Lambert has sung live with the band.
+Following the death of frontman Freddie Mercury in 1991, the band first toured with singer Paul Rodgers in 2004.
+Since 2011, Lambert has sung live with the band.

 Speaking on US Radio, Queen’s Brian May said: “We have dabbled a little.
 It is just that you haven’t heard any of it.